2 to 4 Unit FHA Multi-Unit Requirements

 - For a 3 to 4 unit property and manual underwriting, three months of PITI must be verified and documented.

-3 to 4 Units are Required to Pass the Self-Sufficiency Rental Income Test
+3 to 4 Units Self-Sufficiency Rental Income

-- Rental income from the 3 to 4 unit is calculated by using the appraiser’s fair market rent from all units, including the unit the borrower chooses to occupy, and subtracting the greater of 25 percent of the fair market rent or appraiser’s estimate for vacancies and maintenance.
+A self-sufficiency test must be met in order for the 3 to 4 unit property to qualify for an FHA loan.
+Rental income from the 3 to 4 unit is calculated by using the appraiser’s fair market rent from all units, including the unit the borrower chooses to occupy, and subtracting the greater of 25 percent of the fair market rent or appraiser’s estimate for vacancies and maintenance.

-- Principal, interest, taxes, and insurance (PITI) divided by the monthly net-self sufficiency income cannot exceed 100 percent for 3 to 4 unit properties.
+Principal, interest, taxes, and insurance (PITI) divided by the monthly net-self sufficiency income cannot exceed 100 percent for 3 to 4 unit properties.

 Using Rental Income for 2 to 4 Unit Properties

-- Proposed rental income may be used when verified by the mortgagee by obtaining proposed rental income showing fair market rent on an appraisal.
+Proposed rental income may be used when verified by the mortgagee by obtaining proposed rental income showing fair market rent on an appraisal.

-- For limited or no history of rental income:
+For limited or no history of rental income: